 Christopher Mims argues that 3D printing is the next Virtual Reality.
 I think he misses the point.
 I see 3D printing as having a bright future, but not because I see it as necessarily the future of mass production.
 I see 3D printing taking over the fringes, because it makes small-scale manufacturing practical.

-Last Christmas Eve, I helped one of my Internet pals figure out why his brand-new N scale train, purchased as a gift, didn’t work.
+Last Christmas Eve, I helped one of my Internet pals figure out why a brand-new N scale train he purchased as a gift didn’t work.

 He got lucky.
 He had his old train available, which he was able to steal parts from to get it to work that morning.
 Not everyone is that lucky.
-Tonight marks one week until Christmas, so I have some advice for you if there’s an electric train of any sort on someone’s list.
+As long as you’re reading this before Christmas, I have some advice for you if there’s an electric train of any sort on someone’s list.

 Set it up one night this week and make sure it works.